algorandfoundation/specs/dev/crypto.md

 _signatureCommitment_ is a 512-bit string represents the vector commitment root on the signature array

-_singedWeight_ is a 64-bit integer represents the state proof signed weight
+_signedWeight_ is a 64-bit, little-endian integer represents the state proof signed weight

 _stateproofMessageHash_ is a 256-bit string represents the message that would be verified by the state proof. (it would be the hash result of the state proof message)